Cullen Gardens and Miniature Village: Closure and redevelopment

 The miniature buildings were purchased by the Niagara Parks Commission in 2012.
-Many of the miniature buildings are now on display at the NPC's Botanical Gardens in Niagara Falls, Canada.
+Many of the miniature buildings are now on display at the NPC's Botanical Gardens in Niagara Falls, Ontario.

 In November 2011, the Town entered into a purchase and sale agreement with Auberge et Spa Le Nordik Inc. of Chelsea, Quebec.
 Le Nordik bought the main building and 3 hectares of land.
 They intend to use the main building and outdoor area to build a year-round heat therapy spa with two restaurants, a retail boutique and a small conference area.
 The remaining land was designated as open space and parkland, known as Cullen Central Park.
 The deal closed in 2013 and the spa was supposed to open in 2015.

 On October 6, 2022, Thermëa spa opened on the site, after multiple delays.